 6. A highlighter is very helpful for marking your daily activity schedule.
 If you’ve never seen a daily ship’s schedule, it’s got maybe 40 or 50 activities spread over the whole day, so I would usually sit down after dinner and mark out the things I wanted to be sure to catch.

-7. Don’t forget your passport and your important papers.
+7. Don’t forget about packing your passport and your important papers.
 This is the one thing that could keep you from boarding the ship.
 Make copies of all your important travel documents and stash them in the bottom of your suitcase, just in case yours are misplaced or take a photo and Email it to yourself just in case.

 Every cruise, at least one or two unhappy couples end up being left at the dock because their paperwork isn’t right.
 So sad.
 Check and double check your paperwork, especially if you have a custody situation with your children or if you are taking grandchildren.